 When she and Mike got married, he had been using a simple spreadsheet to guide his spending.
 As they used it to guide their joint finances, Sheila began to see that her standard response to any spending opportunity — “we can’t afford it” — was based on an unwarranted fear.
 Seeing on paper that they actually could afford it — whether a restaurant meal or a better brand of clothing — gave her a sense of freedom around money she had never experienced before.

-That’s just one of the many benefits of a budget.
+That’s just one of the many benefits of a family budget.
 Having a system in place that shows where your household stands financially at any moment in time provides complete financial transparency, fostering trust and teamwork.

 Learn to fight fair